aishwaryachanda21/customer_segmentation/README.md

 ### Key design decisions made during Week 4

 **joblib over MLflow Model Registry:** the Model Registry adds value when multiple model versions compete for a "Production" slot across a team.
 For a solo project with one chosen model per task, the registry adds ceremony without solving a real problem.
-Direct joblib loading is simpler, faster, and more honest — an interviewer who's used MLflow in production will immediately challenge unnecessary registry usage.
+Direct joblib loading is simpler, faster and registry usage will be unnecessary.

 **Dual-scaler safety:** two separate StandardScaler objects exist — `scaler.joblib` fitted on RFM features (for K-Means) and `churn_scaler.joblib` fitted on the 8 churn features (for XGBoost).
 A type mismatch between them produces silently wrong predictions with no error raised.
 The `load_models()` function in `dashboard_data.py` names them explicitly (`models["rfm_scaler"]` vs `models["churn_scaler"]`) and `predict_churn_single()` uses `models["churn_scaler"]` by name — making misuse visible rather than hidden.